-value of an auxiliary mechanism-design problem in which the principal is restricted to nonrandom inspections.
-We then transform this optimization into a dynamic programming problem which uses the agent's promised utility as state variable.
+We exploit the optimality of predictable inspection schedules for the construction of the principal-optimal equilibrium in Theorem 1: her equilibrium payoffs coincide with the value of an auxiliary mechanism-design problem in which the principal is restricted to nonrandom inspections.
+We then transform this optimization into a dynamic programming problem that uses the agent's promised utility as a state variable.